Building Local Citations: A Complete Guide for Small Businesses

 Citation building isn't glamorous.
 It's repetitive work - submitting the same information to site after site.

-But it's foundational to local SEO success.
 Businesses with strong, consistent citations outrank those without them.
 And once built, citations continue working for you indefinitely.

 Start with the essentials: aggregators, major platforms, and industry directories.
 Build steadily over time.
 Maintain accuracy religiously.